alpcanogullari/gametrackr/README.md

 # WatchdawgAI

-Game Accountability is a Windows-first desktop application with a platform-neutral core that is intended to extend to macOS.
+WatchdawgAI is a Windows-first desktop application with a platform-neutral core that is intended to extend to macOS.
 It helps players keep gaming sessions within their plans without interrupting them at a bad in-game moment by combining deterministic local observation, AI-assisted discovery, learned game profiles, and a deterministic spoiler-free accountability engine.

 ## Platform status